AyrA/ZippyShare/README.md

 ### Getting Information

+This will display the same information that is relayed back to Download Station

 Run `php zippy.php test https://...` (supply any valid ZippyShare URL)

 ### Downloading File

+This is a "Debug only" Feature.
+The Download Station will use its own method of downloading files

 Run `php zippy.php get https://...` (supply any valid ZippyShare URL)